LeopoldoIII/calabash/README.md

 ````

 #### Linux environment Setup
-The following steps was performend in a debian base linux
+The following steps was performend in a debian/kali/ubuntu

 Git installation